 The objective of this paper is examine how much of the differences in income distribution between a selection of advanced capitalist countries may be due to inter-country differences in the probability of working for pay.
-Since the USA is the largest nation in our sample, with the longest average working hours and the highest average money incomes, it is used as the basis for comparisons.
-Since the thought experiment being considered is a change in other countries' probability of paid employment, given the reward structure already in place there, this paper models the impact of a change (from the current country determinants to a US model) in the probability of any employment in a year and, conditional on being employed at some point in the year, the expected net income associated with employment, for a person or household of given characteristics.
+The USA is the largest nation in our sample, with the longest average working hours and the highest average money incomes, and is often used as the basis for comparisons (e.g. in the earlier version of this paper).
+However, for Canadians, the most interesting thought experiment is a change in other countries' probability of paid employment, given the reward structure already in place there, to Canadian probabilities.
+This paper therefore models the impact of a change (from the current country determinants to a Canadian model) in the probability of any employment in a year and, conditional on being employed at some point in the year, the expected net income associated with employment, for a person or household of given characteristics.
 The analysis proceeds in two stages, first examining the implications of changed workforce participation by women and then considering men and women together.

 In doing this, it considers separately the employment outcomes of single individuals and of persons in households.
-A probit model of the probability of employment at some point in the year in the USA is estimated for single workers, the results of which are presented in Appendix Table B1.
-Because there is a long tradition in labour economics (see, for example, Killingsworth, 1983) which recognizes that the labour supply decisions of husbands and wives living in households are interdependent, a multinomial logit model of household labour market decisions in the USA is estimated, conditional on the personal characteristics of both partners.
+A probit model of the probability of employment at some point in the year in Canada is estimated for single workers, the results of which are presented in Appendix Table B1.
+Because there is a long tradition in labour economics (see, for example, Killingsworth, 1983) which recognizes that the labour supply decisions of husbands and wives living in households are interdependent, a multinomial logit model of household labour market decisions in Canada is estimated, conditional on the personal characteristics of both partners.
 For each household, four possible states are identified - [1] both husband and wife are employed at some point in the year; [2] husband employed, but wife never employed; [3] wife employed but husband never employed; [4] neither husband nor wife employed at any point in the year.
 The results are presented in Table B2.

-The coefficients from these estimated equations are then used to answer the question - what would the probability of employment at some point in the year be, for a person of given characteristics, if it was determined by the same probability process as in the USA?
+The coefficients from these estimated equations are then used to answer the question: "what would the probability of employment at some point in the year be, for a person of given characteristics, if it was determined by the same probability process as in Canada?"
 For a single person, it is their own characteristics, plus the structural parameters estimated in Table B1, which determine an expected probability of some employment.
 For a person who is part of a household, the probability that they individually will be employed at some point in the year is the sum of the associated probabilities of household behaviour implied by Table B2 (e.g. a married woman's probability of employment is sum of [1] the expected probability that a household whose members have the same characteristics as her household will have both husband and wife employed plus [2] the expected probability that a household whose members have the same characteristics as her household will be a "wife employed but husband not employed" household).